Who is Buddha? Origin, history and significance in Buddhism

 Conclusion

-The Buddha is not merely an image or a decorative symbol: he represents the idea that inner transformation is possible.
-Buddhism, in its essence, proposes an approach of observation and practice: understanding the mind, reducing agitation, and regaining a form of stability.
+Buddha is not just an image or a decorative symbol: he represents the idea that inner transformation is possible.
+Buddhism, in its essence, offers an approach of observation and practice: understanding the mind, reducing agitation, and regaining a form of stability.

 Whether one is interested in Buddhism as a spiritual tradition, as a philosophy, or simply as a source of inspiration, the figure of the Buddha remains associated with the same direction: more presence, less dispersion.